rfielding/padlock/README.md

 - The certificate will be a curve that includes a bunch of points signed by the CA
 - The owner of the certificate doesn't necessarily know all of the points in the certificate, as some may be derogatory
 - A padlock can query the certificate for witnesses to values such as a witness of `citizen:NL`.

+For example, encode each signed attribute into a polynomial.
+Then use Lagrange polynomials to make the certificate into a (public!) curve.
+But the points that created the curve can be obfuscated by recreating the curve with just enough points from `0,1,2,3,...` to recreate the curve.
+This offers plausible deniability on derogatory attributes.
+If the attributes are not publicly guessable, then they can actually be hidden from the user.